nicknickolasm4/nicknickolasm4/README.md

 ## 🚀 About Me

-I'm a passionate Full Stack Developer and freelancer since 2015, currently pursuing a degree in Science and Technology at the Federal University of Alfenas (UNIFAL) in Poços de Caldas - MG, Brazil.
+I'm a passionate Full Stack Developer and freelancer since 2015, currently pursuing a degree in Science and Technology at the Federal University of Alfenas (UNIFAL) in Poços de Caldas, Brazil.

 My journey into programming began at the age of 8 when I received my first computer.
 Initially, I faced academic challenges, but this gift sparked my curiosity about technology.
 I started by exploring HTML and PHP, eventually delving into game modding and learning C++ to create plugins and open-source projects.
 This hands-on experience laid the foundation for my career in software development.